seanpue/sphinx-thebelab/README.md

 ## Install

-To install `sphinx-thebelab` first clonse and install it:
+To install `sphinx-thebelab` first clone and install it:

 ```
 pip install sphinx-thebelab